Fysac/4em/README.md

 ### Disclaimer

+This is not secure.

-The bulk of this code was written when I was much younger and less experienced.
-While I've done my best to patch the obvious holes, there are likely to be other flaws ranging in severity.
+~~The bulk of this code was written when I was much younger and less experienced.
+While I've done my best to patch the obvious holes, there are likely to be other flaws ranging in severity.~~

-Although it's a decent codebase to learn from, I would highly advise against using 4em for anything serious.
+~~Although it's a decent codebase to learn from, I would highly advise against using 4em for anything serious.~~